-- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance; - refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved; - refuses to accept that certain issues are not within the scope of a complaints procedure; - insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice; - introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales; - makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced; - o changes the basis of the complaint as the investigation proceeds; - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed); - refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education; - o seeks an unrealistic outcome; - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with.
+- refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance; - refuses to co-operate with the complaints investigation process while still wishing their complaint to be resolved; - refuses to accept that certain issues are not within the scope of a complaints procedure; - insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice; - introduces trivial or irrelevant information which the complainant expects to be taken into account and commented on, or raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales; - makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced; - o changes the basis of the complaint as the investigation proceeds; - repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed); - refuses to accept the findings of the investigation into that complaint where the school's complaint procedure has been fully and properly implemented and completed including referral to the Department for Education; - o seeks an unrealistic outcome; - Makes excessive demands on school time by frequent, lengthy, complicated and stressful contact with staff regarding the complaint in person, in writing, by email and by telephone.

-A complaint may also be considered unreasonable if the person making the complaint does so either face-to-face, by telephone or in writing or electronically:-
+A complaint may also be considered unreasonable if the person making the complaint does so, either face-to-face, by telephone or in writing, including electronically:-

 - o maliciously;

 - o aggressively;

-- using threats, intimidation or violence;
+- o using threats, intimidation or violence;

+- o using abusive or offensive language;

-- using abusive, offensive or discriminatory language;
+- o using discriminatory language;

-- o knowing it to be false;
+- knowing it to be false;

-- using falsified information;
+- o using falsified information;

 - Publishing unacceptable information in a variety of media such as in social media websites and newspapers.

 Complainants should limit the numbers of communications with a school while a complaint is being progressed.
-It is not helpful if repeated correspondence is sent (either by letter, phone, email or text) as it could delay the outcome being reached.
+It is not helpful if repeated correspondence is sent (either by letter, phone, email or text), as it could delay the outcome being reached.

-Whenever possible, the Headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking including suggesting that the complainant asks a third party to act on their behalf such as the local Citizen' Advice.
+The Headteacher or Chair of Governors will investigate and discuss any concerns with the complainant before applying an 'unreasonable' marking.

-If the behaviour continues, the Headteacher will write to the complainant explaining that their behaviour is unreasonable and asking them to change it.
+If the behaviour is deemed to be unreasonable under this policy, the Headteacher or Chair of Governors will write to the complainant, explaining that their behaviour is unreasonable and asking them to change it.
 For complainants who excessively contact the school causing a significant level of disruption, we may specify methods of communication (such as restrict the complaint to a single point of contact via an email address) and limit the number of contacts in a communication plan.
 This will usually be reviewed after 6 months.

 In response to any serious incident of harassment, aggression or violence, the concerns and actions taken will be put in writing immediately (including the decision to stop responding) and the police informed.
-This may include barring an individual from school premises.
+Action may include barring an individual from school premises.